awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 **Base recipe details in the new version**
 + **Name** – *not editable*\.
 + **Version** – Required\.
 It is not pre\-filled with the current version or any kind of a sequence\.
 Enter the version number you want to create, using the format *major\.minor\.patch*\.
 If the version already exists, you will encounter an error\.
-+ The **Select image** option – Pre\-selected, but editable\.
++ The **Select image** option – Pre\-selected, but you can edit it\.
 If you change your choice for the source of your base image, you might lose other details that depend on the original option you chose\.

   To see details that are associated with your base image selection, choose the tab that matches your selection\.